-IMS collects Personal Information in the normal course of providing products and services.
+IMS collects Personal Information in the normal course of providing its products and services.

 Unless additional purposes are identified to an individual before or at the time of collection of Personal Information, IMS will collect Personal Information for the following purposes:

 IMS takes care to explain purposes which are not as obvious as others.
-The purposes for collecting a name or address are obvious and do not need to be explained, but the purpose for collecting, using and disclosing other Personal Information may not be as self-evident.
-IMS may collect, disclose and use Personal Information for some or all of the following purposes:
+IMS may collect, use and disclose Personal Information for some or all of the following purposes:

 IMS limits the amount and type of Personal Information it collects.
 IMS will collect Personal Information only for purposes it has already identified to the individual or as permitted by law.
 IMS will collect Personal Information using procedures which are fair and lawful.
 IMS will collect only the amount and type of information needed for the purposes documented by IMS and identified to the individual.
 IMS will collect Personal Information about an individual primarily from that individual.
 Except as permitted by law, IMS will only collect Personal Information from external sources if individuals have consented to such collection.

 Individuals can also give consent through an authorized representative, such as a legal guardian or a person with a power of attorney.
 This may be necessary, for example, if IMS cannot obtain express consent from an individual who is a minor, seriously ill, or mentally incapacitated.